To recap: If identity is who you think you are, then personality is what you actually are.

 That means personality tests aren’t personality tests at all; they’re actually identity tools.

-And even though there are countless qualities you could identify with, there are only a few qualities (or traits) that measure and define personality.
+And even though there are countless qualities you could identify with, there are only a few distinct measures that define personality.

 True personality—what you truly are—is both too simple to require any test, and too complex to ever be mapped to even the most robust results.

-You possess every personality trait, even those you don’t identify with right now.
+You possess every personality quality (or trait), even those you don’t identify with right now.

 All the traits exist and evolve within you; and each should come into play in different ways as you grow, think, learn, make decisions, and experience life.